Skip to content

 • Never tweak the allocation on a hunch.
 The whole model assumes the future is unknowable.
 The moment you go overweight gold because you’re sure inflation is about to spike, you’ve traded a rule you can trust for a forecast you can’t.
 Stay anchored to the model, not the news cycle.

 • Audit your fees ruthlessly.
-A 1% annual management fee quietly eats roughly a quarter of your total wealth over 30 years of compounding.
+A 1% annual management fee quietly eats roughly a quarter of your total wealth over 30 years of compounding — the arithmetic is unforgiving and the SEC spells it out with the same conclusion.
 Use low-cost index ETFs and cheap physical-gold storage; keep total leakage under about 0.2% a year.
 You’re protecting the compounding machine itself.

 • Hold Bitcoin and gold, never one alone.
 Treat Bitcoin as the high-energy cousin of gold: it can outrun gold in times of digital stability, while gold remains the fallback when systems fail outright.
 They cover different failure modes.